Yo-Yo Diet Strategies

 throughout the study.
 They also measured non-esterified fatty acids in the bloodstream.
 These are fatty acids that have been released due to fat breakdown in the body in response to an energy shortage.

-What they learned: Average rumen pH didn’t differ between the two diets during the initial two-week prerestriction period.
+Average rumen pH didn’t differ between the two diets during the initial two-week prerestriction period.
 Rumen pH increased in both groups of heifers during the feed restriction period, partly because there was less feed for the rumen microbes to digest.
 The rate of short-chain fatty acid absorption also dropped by nearly 20 per cent in both groups during the feed restriction period, but specialized techniques

 were used to confirm that slower absorption wasn’t just caused by less food fermenting in the rumen.
 Non-esterified fatty acid levels in the bloodstream rose in both groups of heifers during feed restriction, but more in the high-forage group than in the moderate-forage group.
 This suggests that the forage-fed heifers were burning more body fat to meet their own energy needs during the feed restriction.